open/close all folders

 - morphE is mostly a magical boarding school from hell story about 5 captives who are being trained in magic by a sociopathic socialite mage.
 However the prologue chapter, lasting 4 pages, depicts two people running from a knife weilding mad-woman and running in to human bodies locked in crates, coated in blood and with many of their digits removed.

-- Evie and Aaron, the hosts of Awesomed By Comics Podcast related a completely accidental, but totally hilarious, example that occurred when they attended a matinee showing of Yu-Gi-Oh!
-Tenth Anniversary Movie.
+- Evie and Aaron, the hosts of Awesomed By Comics Podcast related a completely accidental, but totally hilarious, example that occurred when they attended a matinee showing of Yu-Gi-Oh!: Bonds Beyond Time.
 In a grievous error, the movie theater accidentally ran the film that apparently had been shown the previous night on that particular multiplex screen — the very R-rated Drive Angry, whose opening minutes are particularly front-loaded with violence and profanity.
 Apart from Evie and Aaron, the audience consisted entirely of children and parents.
 Hilarity Ensued.

 - APPLE.MOV: "Applejack, what are you doing?
 You can't eat all those fucking apples."
 "Fuck you I can eat all these apples!"